ghumakkad/blog/_posts/2017-01-22-devariyatal-chandrashila-trek-log.markdown

 When we were content enough, we started our descent towards Bhurjgali.
 After walking for almost an hour, we reached Bhurjgali and there we had our lunch and started descending towards Chopta.
 From Chopta we took a cab to Sari village which Umendra had already called.
 After a drive of almost 40–45 minutes, we reached Sari, where we stayed for the night before leaving for Haridwar next morning.

+One thing to admit, though we went in an off season, Devariyatal - Chandrashila was by far one of the most beautiful trails I have ever trekked and was contended wiht the beauty i saw in such a short trek.